czyzby/wesnoth-wml-linter/README.md

 ```

 A workflow that verifies WML files in the `units/` folder against
-Wesnoth 1.16 tools on every push or pull request to a specific branch:
+Wesnoth 1.16 tools on every push or pull request to a specific branch
+with spellchecking and a `-K` flag that causes `wmllint` to ignore
+certain warnings:

 ```yaml
 name: lint